GentleDell/learngit/README.md

 | Helpers     | This is the same Helper of exercise 10. |

 Mar.02, 2022: try to update the merge messages

+- understand how to correctly and safely update the merge message.